Patagonia Torrentshell - Women's Review

 Comfort and Mobility

-The fit of the Torrentshell manages to be simultaneously flattering while also leaving plenty of room to move.
-The roomy shoulders allow a full range of motion.
-The hood has dual adjustments, adjusting from the back and sides.
+The fit of the Torrentshell 3L manages to be simultaneously flattering while also leaving plenty of room to move.
+The shoulders are on the roomier side, allowing a full range of motion.
+The hood has dual adjustments, adjusting from the back as well as from the sides.
 The side adjustments have an internal release button that can be a bit fiddly.
-The back adjustment drawcord and toggle also has a loop-and-hook on the back to allow the wearer to roll the hood up and stash it to make a collar, increasing versatility.
+The back adjustment drawcord and toggle also have a loop-and-hook on the back to allow the wearer to roll the hood up and stash it to make a collar.
+We like this versatility.

-The Torrentshell's fabric is on the stiffer, more crinkly side, which not everybody loves.
-Our biggest gripe here was the neck, which is taller and hits at the chin.
-It felt a little bit stiff and scratchy.
-The face opening is on the smaller side, which grants good coverage, but we found that if the jacket was already zipped up and the wearer wanted to put the hood up, we had to unzip it at the chin, put the hood up, and then re-zip it.
+The Torrentshell fabric is on the stiffer, more crinkly side, which some testers were not a fan of, and is worth considering depending on your clothing preferences.
+The biggest spot this was an issue was at the neck — it's on the slightly taller side and hits at the chin, feeling a little stiff and scratchy.
+The opening for the face is on the smaller side, which offers good coverage, but we found that if the jacket was already zipped up and you want to put the hood up, you must unzip it a bit, put the hood up, and then re-zip it.
+While this was a little annoying, it does offer great hood coverage.

 Durability

-The Torrentshell is constructed of quality components, all of which held up very well throughout testing.
+The Torrentshell 3L is constructed of quality components, all of which held up well throughout testing.
 The 50-denier ripstop fabric is tough and rugged and is abrasion resistant.
+Construction is solid and showed no signs of weakness during our testing period or beyond.

-The only questionable component is the front hood adjustment.
-The elastic cord goes around the front of the hood, with internal lock buttons on either side of the face.
+The only questionable component of this jacket is the front hood adjustment.
+The elastic cord goes around the front, with internal lock buttons on either side of the face.
 These buttons are about 5 ½ inches up from the end of the cord, where you pull to tighten.
-This means you have to pull with some force before it starts to actually tighten between the buttons.
-It held up fine through testing, but it's kind of a weird design, and the elastic could get stretched out over time because of this.
+Since the cord is elastic, this means you have to pull with some force before it starts to actually tighten between the buttons.
+It held up fine through testing but is an unusual design, and the elastic could get stretched out over time because of this.

-While this jacket does not have some of the high-end features of the more expensive jackets, it also comes with a more reasonable price tag.
-We think the price is fair and worth the excellent water resistance and rain protection the Torrentshell offers.
+The Torrentshell 3L may not have some of the highest-end features of the more expensive jackets.
+Still, all components are quality, and it also comes with a reasonable price tag that we think is worth the excellent water resistance and rain protection it offers.
 It is slightly on the stiffer, more crinkly side, which is worth considering for those who like a softer hand feel.
-It's bulkier than the lighter weight options, too.
-All in all, we think this jacket is a good investment for those looking for top-notch water resistance at a mid-range price point.
+It is also on the slightly bulkier side.
+All in all, this jacket is a good investment for those looking for top-notch water resistance at a mid-range price point that will keep them dry and comfortable for the long haul.

 What Other Rain Jackets Should You Consider?